 Could there be such a thing as a Testing Centric Life Cycle?

 What would it have to look like to be Testing Centric?
-Wouldn’t we have to ask questions of each Deliverable to prove that it somehow supports what we believe our end goal to be not knowing all that they might be in the earlier stages?
+Wouldn’t we have to ask questions of each Deliverable to prove that it somehow supports what we believe our end goal to be?
 How would we construct these questions to ask of our Life Cycle Deliverables so that the answers would be good indications of our reasons to proceed?

 It might be possible for us to start asking questions about the Scope described in this Statement of Work: